rubyforgood/rubyforgood.org/all-collections/_our-team/Zoe-Rivka-Panagopoulos.md

       and serves as a management tool for staff supervisors overseeing volunteer activity.
 The application is currently being piloted by CASA: Prince George’s County, in Maryland.
-Zoe has extensive experience in civic tech, and currently works as a digital consultant in the nonprofit space.
+Zoe has extensive experience in civic tech, and currently works as a digital consultant in the non-profit space.
 She has served large petition platforms such as Change.org, and small, innovative startups such as Brigade, now a part of Countable."
   - paragraph: